uspki/policies/certificate-policy.md

 CA cryptographic modules SHALL be removed and stored in a secure container when not in use.

 ### 6.2.10 Destroying Private Keys
+Individuals in trusted roles shall destroy all CA and OCSP private signature keys when the keys are no longer needed.
+All CAs operating under this policy shall document the private key destruction methods in their Certificate Practices Statement.

 ### 6.2.11 Cryptographic Module Capabilities
 See Section 6.2.1